 UPDATE: RoostVans.com is building custom van conversions inspired by this build, hit them up.
 This blog also notes the use of 80/20, which was a PAIN!
-We made a ready to install Interior Mounting System available to purchase through their website.
+We developed a ready to install Interior Mounting System for Roost available to purchase through their website.

 It’s hard not to love the interior of a raw planked boat hull or the look of a Japanese hot soaking tub.
 Conversely, it’s pretty easy to dislike the look of cheap “wooden” sheet paneling.
 For the interior of Bonny Lass, we needed to get high-tech with a flexible mounting solution.
 But we didn’t want to sacrifice any style or warmth along the way.